Best Cat Carriers

 - Weight of Carrier: 2.7 Pounds

 - Airline Approved?
-Yes, the Mr. Peanuts cat carrier is approved on most airlines as a carry-on carrier.
+Yes, the Mr. Peanuts carrier is approved on most airlines for in-cabin use.
 As with any carrier, check with your specific airline to be sure.

 - Several color combinations to choose from.

-Note: The useable space inside this carrier is 17" Long x 10" High x 9.5" Wide due to padding and the fleece liner.
+Note: The useable space inside is 17" Long x 10" High x 9.5" Wide due to padding and the fleece liner.

 This well-designed, hard-sided carrier from Petmate offers front and top doors which makes it easy to load and unload your cat.
 It’s made from steel and plastic for strength, has good ventilation, a steel front door with a secure latch and a comfort-carry handle.